mjhea0/mjhea0.github.com/source/_posts/2015-08-23-primer-on-swig-templating.markdown

 <hr><br>

 First off, a templating engine creates web pages (or views) dynamically by combining variables and programming logic with HTML.
 Essentially, you can add placeholders (or tags) to your HTML that are replaced by *actual* code defined from your router or controller.
-In general, tags, for the majority of templating engines, fall within one of two categores-
+In general, tags, for the majority of templating engines, fall within one of two categories-

 1. *Variables/Output Tags* - surrounded by double curly brackets `{{ ... }}`, these output the results of a logic tag or a variable to the end user
-1. *Logic Tags* - surrouded by {% raw %}`{% ... %}`{% endraw %}, these handle programming logic, like loops and conditionals
+1. *Logic Tags* - surrounded by {% raw %}`{% ... %}`{% endraw %}, these handle programming logic, like loops and conditionals

 > Before diving in, grab the basic project structure from [Github](https://github.com/mjhea0/swig-primer/releases/tag/v1), install the dependencies via NPM - `npm install` - and then run the server.
 Pay attention to where we initialize Swig and set it as the templating language in *app.js*:
     ```